 Maio | For getting off the beaten path

 Like Boa Vista and Sal, Maio is a flat island with spectacular beaches but it remains almost completely untouched by tourism.

 This is the largest of the islands and its capital of Praia, has a rich history and culture plus a lively nightlife scene.
 The landscape is varied with green valleys, volcanic mountains, barren regions and beautiful beaches.
 The old capital of Cidade Velha is a UNESCO world heritage site.
 Santiago is said to be the most African of the islands.

 A large volcano rising up out of the sea, Fogo, is known for its wines and coffee and its nickname the ‘island of fire’.
-The grape vines and coffee beans are grown on the fertile land inside the crater of the still active volcano.
+The grapevines and coffee beans are grown on the fertile land inside the crater of the still active volcano.
 Reminiscent of a lunar landscape much of the island, including the beaches, is covered in black sand.
-The capital, São Filipe, is a picturesque town of cobbled streets and pastel coloured buildings.
+The capital, São Filipe, is a picturesque town of cobbled streets and pastel-coloured buildings.

-Lastly the little island of Brava, the most southerly of the archipelago, is known as the ‘island of flowers’.
+Lastly, the little island of Brava, the most southerly of the archipelago, is known as the ‘island of flowers’.
 It’s mountainous and spectacular with dramatic lava cliffs plunging into the sea.
 It is thought to have once been part of Fogo.

 I cherish the memories of this very special cluster of islands, that for many years remained lost in the Atlantic Ocean.
 Although the tourist industry is much needed by the islanders, I’m still a little sad that they have now been discovered.